 The criteria for the ‘expectation of realising a profit’ does not specify any period within which the self-employment must be expected to realise a profit.
 It is sufficient that there is some realistic possibility of profit being earned at some future date, however distant.

 There are two possible ways of establishing whether or not the person’s self-employment is carried on with the realisation of a profit.
 Either there is not a reasonable expectation of a profit, or there is another reason for carrying on the trade.

 It is not reasonable expectation

 The information and evidence provided may demonstrate that there is no possibility of a profit ever being generated regardless of how long the self-employment is carried on.
-In these circumstances, the expectation of realising a profit is unfounded and is evidence by closely examining the future plans for the business , profit projection or other information provided as the basis for the person’s expectations of profit.
+In these circumstances, the expectation of realising a profit is unfounded and is evidenced by closely examining the future plans for the business , profit projection or other information provided as the basis for the person’s expectations of profit.
 You are justified in pointing to past results when considering whether the person’s expectation of realising a profit is reasonable.

 There is another reason for carrying the self-employment